CLAS-205/wi25-site/docs/vocabulary_index.md

 ### Lesson 6

+{: .important}
+> This lesson also contains many definitions for endings, which are best referenced on the individual lesson page.

 | Root          | Language of origin    | Meaning                   | Example           |
 | :---:         | :---:                 | :---                      | :---              |
 | thea          | Greek                 | to view, to watch         | theatrics         |